Scorpuss3/SpaceInvaders/README.md

 Current Status:
 ---------------
-The Project is now in Alpha, not all features fully developed, any feedback welcome!
+The Project is now in Beta, most features fully developed, and bugs removed.
+Any feedback welcome!

 Released versions can be found at https://github.com/Scorpuss3/SpaceInvaders/releases (Some features listed above will not be in released versions.
 The lists refer to the source).